Presidency of Nicolás Maduro: 2013–2014

-In October 2013, Maduro requested an enabling law to rule by decree in order to fight corruption and to also fight what he called an "economic war".
+In October 2013, Maduro requested an enabling law to rule by decree in order to fight corruption and to also fight what he called an "economic war" which had the goal of radically reducing poverty.
+Implementing price controls, wage controls, profit controls, and general economic restructuring.
 On 19 November 2013, the National Assembly granted Maduro the power to rule by decree until 19 November 2014.

 2015–2016

 On 10 March 2015, Maduro asked to rule by decree for a second time following the sanctioning of seven Venezuelan officials by the United States, requesting the Enabling Law to be used to "confront" what Maduro called "the aggression of the most powerful country in the world, the United States".
 Days later on 15 March 2015, the National Assembly granted Maduro power to rule by decree until 31 December 2015.

 2016–2017

 After a coalition of opposition parties won in the 6 December 2015 elections, the lame duck Assembly named 13 new Justices sympathetic toward Maduro to the Supreme Court.
 On 15 January 2016, Maduro declared an economic emergency and issued a "vaguely worded" decree that would grant himself extraordinary powers for 60 days, or until 15 March 2016.
 Days after on 18 March 2016, the expiration of the decree powers, the Supreme Court granted Maduro the power to rule by decree for an additional 60 days, or until 17 May 2016.

 Days before his second 60-day rule by decree were to end, Maduro stated on 11 May 2016 that he would continue to rule by decree through the rest of the year until 2017.